Fourmou/pf/content/posts/2019-12-25-food-that-helps-treat-constipation.md

 title: Food that helps treat constipation
 author: Ashlie D. Stevens
 type: post
-date: 2019-12-25T06:39:30+00:00
+date: 2019-12-25T06:39:30.000Z
 excerpt: Studies have reported that the defecation rate of only three times or less during one week is a sign that the person suffers from constipation
 url: /food-that-helps-treat-constipation/
-featured_image: /wp-content/uploads/2019/12/food-for-constipation.jpg
+image: /wp-content/uploads/2019/12/food-for-constipation.jpg
-tags:
-  - bowel movement
-  - stool water
-  - The American Institute of Diabetes and Digestive and Kidney Diseases
+tags: [bowel movement, stool water, The American Institute of Diabetes and Digestive and Kidney Diseases]
 ---

 Studies have reported that the defecation rate of only three times or less during one week is a sign that the person suffers from constipation, according to the American Institute of Diabetes and Digestive and Kidney Diseases.

 Here we offer three foods to treat constipation.

 Feces in constipation are dry, and defecation is difficult and painful.
-It is a common problem among the majority of the world&#8217;s population and can be treated with simple tricks.
+It is a common problem among the majority of the world's population and can be treated with simple tricks.

 In fact, diet plays a crucial role in avoiding constipation problems by incorporating foods that have positive effects on digestion and defecation.